 Tracy Brain Injury Lawyer

-- In the year 2000, more than $75 billion in medical and indirect costs were ascribed to traumatic brain injuries
+- In 2000, more than $75 billion in medical and indirect costs were ascribed to traumatic brain injuries.

 - More than 1.5 million people in this country sustain a traumatic brain injury every year.

 - Surprisingly, children under 4 years of age are the most likely individuals to suffer a brain injury.

 - Elderly individuals over the age of 75 are most likely to either be hospitalized or killed as a result of a brain injury.

 There is a long list of ways that someone might sustain a traumatic brain injury.
 Because of this, the CDC has also published statistics regarding the most common mechanisms of head and brain injuries.
 Examples include: